 FREE SHIPPING ON adoption packages, donations, memberships and orders over $75!
-A $5.95 shipping charge for these items may appear in your cart, but will be removed when we manually process the order in our office.
+A $6.95 shipping charge for these items may appear in your cart, but will be removed when we manually process the order in our office.
 Shipping charges will apply if additional merchandise is ordered.
 Contact us for non-US shipping charges.

 Donations and Honorary Memberships